Solutions

 - Layer in video vector embedding search when operators need faster retrieval across raw media context, metadata_text, and extracted outputs.

-- Add workflow automation when the value depends on connectors, exports, webhooks, and downstream handoff into existing systems.
+- Add integration and automation when the value depends on connectors, exports, webhooks, and downstream handoff into existing systems.

 Frequently asked questions